 This is what happens:

-• Increase in heart rate and blood pressure.
+- Increase in heart rate and blood pressure.

-• Impaired judgment and confusion.
+- Impaired judgment and confusion.

 How Mixing Coke and Weed Can Lead to Overdose

-• Overdose symptoms: Rapid heartbeat, chest pain, hallucinations, seizures, and, in extreme cases, death.
+- Overdose symptoms: Rapid heartbeat, chest pain, hallucinations, seizures, and, in extreme cases, death.

-Short-Term Risks of Mixing Cocaine and Weed
+What are the Short-Term Risks of Mixing Cocaine and Weed?

-The depressant effects occur immediately after combining cocaine and marijuana, which can lead to a life-threatening condition.
+The depressant effects occur immediately after combining cocaine and marijuana, just like mixing cocaine and MDMA.
+The combination of cocaine and marijuana can lead to a life-threatening condition.
 The most serious are:

-• Impaired judgment: This can lead to reckless behavior, such as driving while intoxicated or engaging in other unacceptable actions.
+- Impaired judgment: This can lead to reckless behavior, such as driving while intoxicated or engaging in other unacceptable actions.
 It isn’t just a risk to the driver, but it can also pose a risk to others in their vicinity.

-• GIT problems: Research has shown that smoking marijuana may lead to increased appetite, also known as the “munchies,” and also has pain-reducing properties, though its effectiveness is disputed.
+- GIT problems: Research has shown that smoking marijuana may lead to increased appetite, also known as the “munchies,” and also has pain-reducing properties, though its effectiveness is disputed.

-Long-Term Risks of Mixing Cocaine and Weed
+What are the Long-Term Risks of Mixing Cocaine and Weed?

-• Mental Health Issues: Their usage can cause depression, anxiety, and psychosis.
+- Mental Health Issues: Their usage can cause depression, anxiety, and psychosis.
 Combining the stimulant properties of cocaine and marijuana’s psychoactive qualities can worsen these ailments, thereby making the recovery journey more difficult.
-Users of either drug become less alert to danger, have an altered perception of reality, suffer from a compromised cognitive ability and poor decision making, judgment, and coordination.
+Users of either drug become less alert to danger, have an altered perception of reality, suffer from a compromised cognitive ability and poor decision-making, judgment, and coordination.

-• Physical Health Concerns: Over time, usage can cause damage to the lungs, heart, and other vital organs.
+- Physical Health Concerns: Over time, usage can cause damage to the lungs, heart, and other vital organs.
 Cocaine’s effects on cardiovascular health, with its impact on respiratory health, could be especially harmful.

 Why Do People Mix Cocaine and Weed?